 One NTN-based NG-RAN and another NTN-based NG-RAN

-As for terrestrial access, connectivity combining can occur for either the uplink or the downlink or both.

 5.4.2 Architecture aspects

 Multi connectivity involving transparent NTN-based NG-RAN

 A User Equipment is connected to a 5GCN via simultaneously a transparent NTN-based NG-RAN and a cellular NG-RAN.
 We assume that the NTN Gateway is located in the PLMN area of the cellular access network.